N-M-Luna/concentration/dev-blog.md

   1. After the user clicks on two cards, we need to count the turn and then one of two things happen.
 Either the cards match and we update the status of those two cards as "solved"; or they don't match and we flip them back.
   2. When all the cards in the deck have been solved, send an alert with the player's score.

 **Step 3**.
+Deploy Version 1.0.0 of the app.

+**Step 4**.
 Use `Routes` to add a start game route and a game over route.
 The start game route is just a button to start the game.
 And the game over route displays the player's score (i.e., number of turns) and has a button to play again.

-**Step 4**.
+**Step 5**.
 Make a deck menu where the player can change between decks.

-**Step 5**.
+**Step 6**.
 Add in the extras.

 1. Social icons in the footer.
 2. User can change levels.